Best Office Chair of 2020

 The SPACE Seating 5700E came next, receiving a 7 out of 10.
 We also were a little concerned about the fabric quality and the overall construction of this chair, definitely suspecting it to be less durable than the top models.
 The Alera Elusion Series and the Duramont Ergonomic came next and the Modway Articulate Ergonomic Mesh came last.While neither of these broke in our tests, we did feel that these chairs might wear out significantly faster than the top models.

 Ease of Assembly

-We found the Steelcase Leap, the Steelcase Think, the Herman Miller Sayl, and the Humanscale Diffrient all are supremely easy to assemble, each tying for the top spot and earning a 10 out of 10.
+We found the Steelcase Leap, the Steelcase Think, the Herman Miller Sayl, the Steelcase Series 1, the Steelcase Gesture, the Herman Miller Aeron, and the Humanscale Diffrient all to be supremely easy to set up.
+They each tied for the top spot, earning a 10 out of 10.
 All of these chairs essentially came fully assembled or took less than 5 minutes of work to get them ready to go.

-The Modway came next, meriting a 6 out of 10.
-It is about the same amount of work to assemble as the other chairs, but the directions were far less easy to understand.
-The Herman Miller Embody and the Alera both earned a 5 out of 10.
-The Embody took a little over 45 minutes to assemble and we solidly struggled to thread the screws into their threaded inserts as the threads appeared to be damaged or suffer manufacturing defects.
-The Alera took about the same amount of time as the Embody to assemble and also didn't have the best directions.
+Scoring a 6 out of 10, the Modway Articulate Ergonomic Mesh came next.
+It is about the same amount of work to assemble as the other chairs, but the directions were far more difficult to understand.
+The Herman Miller Embody and the Alera Elusion Series both earned a 5 out of 10.
+The Herman Miller Embody took a little over 45 minutes to assemble.
+We had a solid struggle to get the screws into their threaded inserts, as the threads appeared to be damaged or suffer manufacturing defects.
+The Alera Elusion Series took about the same amount of time as the Herman Miller Embody to assemble, and also didn't have the best directions.